intelligentMachines-ITU/LowCostMalariaDetection_CVPR_2022/README.md

     You should pick some images from the dataset and their corresponding annotations.
 Remember that the images and their annotations have the same names with different extensions.
 Put the images and annotations in the folders that you just created.
   <b><li>Update the paths</li></b>
   Update the paths in the "Plot_Annotationss.ipynb" file.
 You will find the path variables in the third cell of the notebook.
-  <b><li>Run All the Cells</li></b>
+  <b><li>Run All the Cells</li></b></ol>
   Just run all the cells and you will find the resultant images with plotted color coded boundary boxes in the results folder that you created.
 In case the code runs well and you don't see your resultant images in the results folder, check the paths variable again.

+  #### Citation
+  If you are using our dataset, please cite us.<br>
+  @article{sultani2021towards,
+  title={Towards Low-Cost and Efficient Malaria Detection}, author={Sultani, Waqas and Nawaz, Wajahat and Javed, Syed and Danish, Muhammad Sohail and Saadia, Asma and Ali, Mohsen}, journal={arXiv preprint arXiv:2111.13656}, year={2021}
+}